Skip to content

 Movement

-The movement is stamped with the maker’s name, Doxa.
+The pin-set movement is stamped with the maker’s name, Doxa.
 Georges Ducommun founded the company in 1889.
 Ducommun was born into a large family in Le Locle in the Jura mountains, the epicentre of watchmaking in Switzerland.
 Ducommun started working as an apprentice watchmaker at the age of 12.
 By the time he was 21, he had founded his watchmaking factory in Chateau des Monts.
 Ducommun died in 1936 and the company changed hands several times.
 It is still in existence and most notably produces a range of modern dive watches.
 It is difficult to tell much more about the movement without additional markings.
-I clearly see the regulator and several jewels, which makes me think it is a 15-jewel movement.
+I can clearly see the regulator and several jewels, which makes me think it is a 15-jewel movement.

 Doxa Goliath movement. © The Vintage Wrist Watch Company